An exceptional plane

 Exceptional aircraft, exceptional resources: an extraordinary program

-Exceptional resources are deployed to launch the Concorde program.
-In terms of design, new materials must be able to withstand high temperatures.
-In production, the first numerically controlled milling machines are emerging.
-Two new assembly halls and a new track are located in Toulouse.
-In total, about 600 companies are involved in the construction of Concorde coins.
+Exceptional resources were deployed for the launch of the Concorde program.
+In terms of design, the new materials had to be able to withstand high temperatures.
+In production, the first numerically controlled milling machines appeared.
+Two new assembly halls and a new runway were set up in Toulouse.
+In total, around 600 companies participated in the construction of Concorde parts.

 Race against time: rivals

-The great American and Soviet powers also have plans for civilian supersonic projects: Boeing 2707 for the United States and Tupolev 144 for the Soviet Union.
-Only the Tupolev will fly in December 1968, 3 months before Concorde!
-He crossed the sound barrier for the first time in June 1969 and went to Mach 2 in May 1970.
-This machine is almost identical to the Concorde, so much so that it will be named "Concordsky" by the spectators at the Paris Air Show of 1973.
-But a dramatic accident puts an end to the career of the plane: it disintegrates on the ground during the Paris Air Show.
+The great American and Soviet powers also had civil supersonic projects in their pipeline: Boeing 2707 for the United States and Tupolev 144 for the Soviet Union.
+Only the Tupolev would fly in December 1968, 3 months before Concorde!
+It broke the sound barrier for the first time in June 1969 and passed Mach 2 in May 1970.
+This aircraft was almost identical to Concorde, so much so that it would be named "Concordsky" by spectators at the 1973 Paris Air Show.
+But a dramatic accident put an end to the aircraft's career: it disintegrated on the ground during the Paris Air Show.

 The time of learning